All Words > Coruscation

 Examples of Coruscation in a sentence

-"The disco ball shot a shimmering coruscation around the dance floor everytime the spotlight hit it."
+"The disco ball shot a shimmering coruscation around the dance floor when the spotlight hit it."

 About Coruscation